Chan Buddhism: East Mountain Teachings

 The monk said, "Nowadays he also says, 'Neither mind nor Buddha."'

 Fa-ch'ang said, "That old man still hasn't stopped confusing people.
 You can have 'neither mind nor Buddha,' I only care for 'mind is Buddha."'

 The monk returned to the Patriarch and reported what has happened.
 "The plum is ripe." said the Patriarch.")
+Concepts such as Tiyong (體用, lit: "Essence and Function") and Lishi (理事, lit: "Noumenon and Phenomenon" or "Principle and Practice") which first appeared in Huayen Buddhism also consequently influenced Chan deeply.
+For instance, the concept of tiyong appears in the Platform Sutra.

 A large group of students gathered at a permanent residence, and extreme asceticism became outdated.
 The period of Daoxin and Hongren came to be called the East Mountain Teaching, due to the location of the residence of Hongren at Huangmei.
 The term was used by Yuquan Shenxiu (神秀 606?–706), the most important successor to Hongren.
 By this time the group had grown into a matured congregation that became significant enough to be reckoned with by the ruling forces.
 The East Mountain community was a specialized meditation training centre.
 Hongren was a plain meditation teacher, who taught students of "various religious interests", including "practitioners of the Lotus Sutra, students of Madhyamaka philosophy, or specialists in the monastic regulations of Buddhist Vinaya".
 The school was typified by a "loose practice," aiming to make meditation accessible to a larger audience.
 Shenxiu used short formulas extracted from various sutras to package the teachings, a style which is also used in the Platform Sutra.
 The establishment of a community in one location was a change from the wandering lives of Bodhidharma and Huike and their followers.
 It fitted better into the Chinese society, which highly valued community-oriented behaviour, instead of solitary practice.

 In 701 Shenxiu was invited to the Imperial Court by Zhou Empress Wu Zetian, who paid him due to imperial reverence.
 The first lineage documents were produced in this period:

 [T]he genealogical presentation of the Chan transmission was first recorded on paper in the early years of metropolitan Chan activity.
 The earliest recorded instance of this was in the epitaph for a certain Faru, a student of Hongren's who died in 689, and by the second decade of the 8th century, the later followers of Hongren had produced two separate texts describing the transmission from Bodhidharma to Shenxiu.

 The transition from the East Mountain to the two capitals changed the character of Chan:

 [I]t was only when Hongren's successors moved into the environment of the two capitals, with its literate society and incomparably larger urban scale, that well-written texts were required for disseminating the teaching.

-Members of the "East Mountain Teaching" shifted the alleged scriptural basis, realizing that the Awakening of Faith is not a sutra but a sastra, commentary, and fabricated a lineage of Lankavatara Sutra masters, as being the sutra that preluded the Awakening of Faith.